Do you have any birthday party or play date ideas for children with vision impairment?

 Playing and socialising are important for the development of all children.
 For children with vision impairment, interacting with their peers allows them to develop vital social and communication skills.

 Many games and crafts can be adapted to make them more exciting and fun for children with vision impairment.
-These could be used for both play dates and parties.

 Party games could include pin the tail on the donkey (everyone should wear the blindfold, so they have the same experience), tactile bags (guess what’s in the bag by feeling) and pass the parcel (relies on sound and touch, so is a great option).